Nine Common Car Odors

 8. Hot Motor Oil

-Burning oil smell is often the result of oil that has leaked on to the exhaust system.
-This is often accompanied by the tell-tale smoke coming out of the engine are and oil marks on the pavement under your vehicle.
+Burning oil smell is often the result of oil that has leaked onto the exhaust system.
+This is frequently accompanied by the tell-tale smoke coming off the engine and oil stains on the pavement under your vehicle.

 9. Simply Disgusting

 Nothing to be worried about, we assure you.
-Your stomach may turn, your eyes may burn, but it’s really just because you dropped some food on your last grocery trip and it rolled under the seat.
+Your stomach may turn, your eyes may burn, but it's really just because you dropped some food on your last grocery trip, and it rolled under the seat.
 Take a look under the seats and in the back and hunt for that elusive rotting head of lettuce.
-A little shot of odor eliminator will help clear that up.
+In a pinch, baking soda or even tea bags can make good odor absorbers.
+A little shot of odor eliminator for cars will help clear that up.
+The best odor eliminators act like deodorizers for your car, just like a good deodorant can mask a serious case of body odor.

 Shop Odor Eliminator

-Whatever that smell is, there is one thing that’s most important to focus on – your safety.
-Take the time to investigate the problem, or get a professional to check it out for you, as soon as possible.
-Your car may be important, but so is your health and safety.
-We recommend you share this article with your fellow car enthusiasts so they can be more car aware as well.
+Whatever that smell is, there is one thing that's most important to focus on - your safety.
+Take the time to investigate the problem or get a professional to check it out for you as soon as possible.
+Your car may be important, but the health and safety of you and your passengers should be your primary concerns.
+We recommend you share this article with your fellow car enthusiasts so they can better protect their lives and property.